 ❌ More stylish than functional

-This is the best Moses basket, in our book.
-It’s a chic and contemporary Moses basket that comes with cosy, luxurious bedding along with a mattress.
+This is one of the best Moses baskets money can buy.
+It’s a chic and contemporary Moses basket that comes with cosy, luxurious bedding as well as a mattress.
 It has a rocking stand, which makes it a good choice for soothing your baby to sleep whilst sparing your back.
-It’s practical as well as stylish, and it’s not too heavy to move from room to room for daytime naps.
+It’s practical as well as stylish, and not too heavy to move from room to room for daytime naps.

-Katie, our tester, found this easy to assemble, although some of the screws were a little stiff to put in.
-“Generally, it’s really simple and straightforward to put together, and it didn’t take us long to assemble it,” says Katie Prior, mum to Ryker, six weeks.
-“The basket liner and blanket are made from beautifully soft waffle fabric, which looks very luxurious and comfortable – it was like putting my baby to sleep on a little cloud.”
+Katie, our tester, found this easy to assemble, although some of the screws were a little stiff.
+“It’s really simple and straightforward to put together, and didn’t take us long to assemble,” says Katie Prior, mum to Ryker, six weeks.
+“The basket liner and blanket are made from beautifully soft waffle fabric, which looks very luxurious and comfortable – like putting my baby to sleep on a little cloud.”

 Made from wicker, this Moses basket is sturdy and robust with a rigid, fixed hood.
-This means access to your baby is a little restricted, but our tester’s baby was happy being in a fairly enclosed space.
-This is also a good choice if you plan to move your Moses basket between rooms on the same floor.
-Our tester found it easy to lift and carry thanks to the robust handles.
+This means access to your baby is a little restricted.
+However, our tester’s baby seemed happy being in a fairly enclosed space.
+This is a good choice if you plan to move your Moses basket between rooms on the same floor.
+That’s because our tester found it easy to lift and carry thanks to the robust handles.
 However, it’s a little bulky for taking up and down stairs frequently.

 The rocking stand is a lovely feature, although there’s no fixed setting.
 That means you can’t stop it from rocking.
 “This is a gorgeous product and great value for money,” adds Katie.
 “The bedding is soft and looks very comfortable, and the rocking stand is great, particularly as my baby loves being swayed to sleep.”